 Pillars and coverings

 the use of composites in renewable energy will play an increasingly vital role through the manufacture of structures that enable the harnessing of sustainable energy sources.
-Factors such as the reduced weight compared to metallic structures, lower transportation, and erection costs, and most importantly, lower maintenance costs over the lifespan of the structure are already positioning composites as a de facto material enabling economical solutions to large scale projects.
+Factors such as the reduced weight compared to metallic structures, lower transportation, and erection costs, and most importantly, lower maintenance costs over the lifespan of the structure are already positioning composites as a de facto material enabling economical solutions to large-scale projects.

 The lightweight and complex airfoil shape of blades for wind turbines have made composites a leader in this sector using molds that are engineered to economically manufacture blades with minimal labor.
-Presently research and development is aimed at satisfying the increased size needed in turbine and rotor blades for land-based and off-shore systems.
+Presently research and development are aimed at satisfying the increased size needed in turbine and rotor blades for land-based and off-shore systems.

 Embed battery layers in structures